 - Only collect personal data for specified, explicit and legitimate purposes, and we will inform data subjects what those purposes are in a privacy notice

 - Not use personal data for purposes that are incompatible with the purposes for which it was collected.
-If we use personal data for a new purpose that is compatible, we will inform the data subject first.
+If we use personal data for a new purpose that is compatible, we will inform the data subject first

 Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

-The County Council will only collect the minimum personal data that we need for the purpose for which it is collected.
+We will only collect the minimum personal data that we need for the purpose for which it is collected.
 We will ensure that the data we collect is adequate and relevant.

 Personal data shall be accurate and, where necessary, kept up to date.

-The County Council will ensure that personal data is accurate, and kept up to date where necessary.
+We will ensure that personal data is accurate, and kept up to date where necessary.
 We will take particular care to do this where our use of the personal data has a significant impact on individuals.

 Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.